ollitapa/MMP-TracerApi/README.md

 * Pyro4
 * mupif (https://sourceforge.net/projects/mupif/)
 * MMP-MieAPI (https://github.com/ollitapa/MMP-MieApi)
+* mmp_raytracer (Currently available only by asking the developers.
+The API will run without it, but will not produce any results)

 All can be installed from PYPI using ```pip install <pakage>```.
 For windows good repository for binaries is at http://www.lfd.uci.edu/~gohlke/pythonlibs/ They are also installed using ```pip```.